“Homemade Prawn Noodle Soup that you can’t resist”

-1. Boil water (about 1.5 to 2 liters) using a larger pot and add in chicken stock cube/ broth.
-Add in pork bones, sliced pork and whole prawns (with shell) when essence cube/ stock dissolved.
+1. Boil water in a larger pot and add in chicken stock.
+Add in pork bones, sliced pork and whole prawns (with shells).

 2. Remove just the prawns from the pot when prawns turn pink, about 2 min time.
 Remove the shell and prawn head (leave tail intact) when prawns are cooled, and reserve. *Put the shells back to the soup to boil.

 3. Heat up the wok with oil. *Fry all prawn heads till slightly crispy.
 Remove from heat.
 Add to the pot of soup and boil together.
-Add rock sugar.
+Add rock sugar and spices.
 Reduce heat to low-medium fire to simmer the soup for 45 min.
 Add salt to taste.

 4. Boil some water again with another pot.
-Blanch Kang Kong vegetables, fish balls, fish cakes.
+Blanch Kang Kong vegetables, fish cakes.